elsampsa/my_torch_project/egpu.md

 ## Headbang

 If ``nvidia-smi`` gives you "couldn't communicate with the nvidia driver".
-Your nvidia driver is not installed / loaded properly.
+Your nvidia driver is not installed / loaded properly (remember to try ``sudo modprobe nvidia`` first).

 Check out these: